gowtham9369/Dog-breeds-dashboard/README.md

 - List all breeds
 - By breed

-## 🎯 Your Task

-### Live Coding Challenge (20-30 minutes)

-✅ Select dog breeds
-✅ View breed images
-✅ Search/Filter Dropdowen for selecting the Breed (if time left)

-### Take-home Assignment (2-3 hours)

-✅ Search/Filter Dropdowen for selecting the Breed
-✅ Add/remove favorites by heart click
-✅ Add/remove favorites by Drad'n'Drop
-✅ Use **React Context** for state management
-✅ Test with **Vitest**

 ## 💻 Sample Visualization

 This is what a very simple version of the app could look like: